Skip to content

 echo '+ *' > /nesi/nobackup/nesi99999/.RSYNC_FILTER

-However unless you have a very small amount of nobackup data, please give it more thought that that!
+However unless you have a small amount of nobackup data, please give it more thought that that!
 There is no point in copying across data which will be obsolete by the time you get login access to the new system, and the smaller the amount of data that is copied the more frequently it will be updated in the new WEKA filesystems, and so the more flexibility you will have about when you start working on the new system.

 A more selective example of a simple .RSYNC_FILTER file would be: